EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/02-Concept-Design/Design.md

 - Bidirectional motor movement (Types of modules)
 - Parts can be swapped to allow movement over different types of terrain (Exploration)
 - Temperature sensor (Types of modules)
+- Stabilization sensors (Types of modules)
+- Display to show where the rover has moved (user interface and interaction)